cirodrig/function-datastructures/README.md

 up much less space than storing every `Int` value in memory.
 Indicator functions sometimes lead to faster code, in particular by taking advantage of compiler optimizations that simplify functions.
-Understanding the performance tradeoffs takes some familiarity with what optimizations compilers do.
+Understanding the performance tradeoffs requires familiarity with compiler optimizations.
 This is too large a subject to cover here; interested readers can investigate *short-cut fusion* for an example of how functions interact with compiler optimizations in practice.